TripleTen Academic Catalog

 3. The calculation in step 2 yields the daily charge.

-4. The amount owed by the student for instruction received is derived by multiplying the total calendar days in the period of attendance as of the student’s last date of attendance by the daily charge for instruction.
+4. The amount owed by the student for instruction received is derived by multiplying the total calendar days in the period of attendance as of the student’s last date of attendance by the daily charge.

 5. The refund shall be any amount in excess of the figure derived in step 4 that was paid by the student.